DIT168-Group3/DIT168/README.md

 `password: temppwd`

-##### 6. Create a new folder to test your build give a name in the format mm_dd_YOURNAME we will use this to trace the working builds.
+##### 6. Create a new folder to test your build, name it in the following format 'mm_dd_YOURNAME' we will use this to trace the working builds and authors.
 `mkdir mm_dd_YOURNAME`

 ##### 7. Go inside the folder and transfer your docker compose yml file using the following commands.